chloejones9464/a-and-b-roofing-services/README.md

  * TinyPNG - I used this website to cut the sixe of my images and change them to webp documents.
 Webp helped my site to performe much better with it's smaller size.
  * stackoverflow.com - I searched through this website's forums to find the best response to better improve my project such as using divs and sections correctly.
  * w3schools.com - Using this website helped me find codes that would help my website become more responsive.
- * YouTube - Thi site was used to show the company's video of a full slate roof.
+ * YouTube - This site was used to show the company's video of a full slate roof.
  * chatGPT - I asked chat GPT to help create a description about a roofing company and what they provide.
  * validator.w3.org
  * jigsaw.w3.org/css-validator
  * geeksforgeeks.org - Used this for the same reasons as w3schools.com.
+ * Google - I use the AI feature of Google to help word how to clone and fork my project.

   - Media
 * All roofing images and logo provided by the company.

   - Acknowledgment
-    - acknowledgment to mentors, peers, tutors, friends, family, facilitator (who ever contributed and helped with the project)
 * A huge thank you to my husband for helping with my first project by asking to provide a website for his company, and also helping around the house!
 * Another big thank you to Matt Boden, my mentor, he's put up with some 'tricky for me but simple for him' questions which I'm ever so grateful for.
 * Thomas from the tutoring session I requested.
 He helped me find an easier way to resize images to suit the website.